“Fear of man will prove to be a snare, but whoever trusts in the Lord is kept safe.” —Proverbs 29:25

 In the depths of addiction, lying is extremely common.
 Many users will use falsehoods to cover up use or make excuses to obtain more drugs, creating a web of lies from which escape can be a challenge.
 These lies can significantly affect how others see you, painting you as a dishonest person only concerned with himself.

 Instead of allowing others to maintain these damaging viewpoints, commit to following your word.
-If you say you will be home at 6 PM, be there.
-If you say you can pick up the kids from school, do so.
+If you say you will be home at 6:00 pm, be there at 6:00 pm.
+When you offer to pick up the kids from school, you better be there when the bell rings.
 If you are asked a question, answer honestly.
 Proverbs 12:22 states “The Lord detests lying lips, but he delights in people who are trustworthy,” so make it your mission to earn the respect of God as well as those who matter in your life.

 The road to trust is long and bumpy, but the rewards are worth the struggle.
 With the right perspective, you can slowly begin to rebuild your relationships with friends, family members, employers, and Christ.

 If you or someone you love is struggling with addiction, help is here.
 Contact Road to Freedom today at (844) 402-3605 to learn more about our Christian-based rehabilitation and detox programs.
 All consultations are confidential.